swat-ds/reactor-rooom/_projects/unnatural-selection.md

 category: ['flora']
 classes: ['embed','iframe','arcgis']
 excerpt: "What mutated creatures are really roaming the radioactive forests of Chernobyl?"
 description: "We often think about Chernobyl from a human perspective, but its impact stretches much farther than that.
 People tend to acquire fanciful ideas about radiation and the mutations of affected animals.
-In my project, I wanted to explore the truth behind radiation's affect on wildlife and what mutations really look like here.
-I doing so, I hope the reader is able to view Chernobyl's influence from an entirely novel standpoint."
+In my project, I wanted to explore the truth behind radiation's effect on wildlife and what mutations really look like here.
+In doing so, I hope the reader is able to view Chernobyl's ecological influence from an entirely novel standpoint."
 header:
     # overlay_image: assets/images/rubinstein.jpg
     teaser: assets/images/rubinstein.jpg